anvargear/LaravelPayuLatam/docs/webcheckout.md

+# Migration

+Please copy the migration from the migrations folder in this package to your app and run `php artisan:migrate`

 # Web Checkout Class

-This class will alow you to generate the signature and will hold all the informtion needed to build a form for the web checkout endpoint in PayU Latam.
+This class will alow you to generate the signature and will hold all the information needed to build a form for the web checkout endpoint in PayU Latam.

  ## Env file